 Just as with a chemical equation, the coefficients in front of the “reactants” and “products” show the proportions in which they react to produce the desired product—one s’more.

 So, to make 10 s’mores, you would need:

 20 Graham crackers + 10 pieces of chocolate + 40 mini-marshmallow → 10 s’mores

 Congratulations, you’ve just made it through your first exercise in what chemists call stoichiometry.
-This mouthful of a term was coined in the 1790s by chemist Jeremias Benjain Richter, who became fascinated by the proportional mathematics of combining chemicals, convinced that it held clues to the nature of matter (which it does indeed; Dalton drew on this math to devise his early atomic theory, described in depth in our module The Early Ideas of Matter: From Democritus to Dalton Early Ideas about Matter: From Democritus to Dalton Richter combined the Greek words stoicheion, which means “element,” and metron, which means “measure.”
+This mouthful of a term was coined in the 1790s by chemist Jeremias Benjamin Richter, who became fascinated by the proportional mathematics of combining chemicals, convinced that it held clues to the nature of matter (which it does indeed; Dalton drew on this math to devise his early atomic theory, described in depth in our module Early Ideas about Matter: From Democritus to Dalton.
+Richter combined the Greek words stoicheion, which means “element,” and metron, which means “measure.”
 In other words, stoichiometry is a way of measuring the amount of each reactant combining in a chemical reaction, in our case, the amounts of reactant (20 graham crackers, 10 pieces of chocolate and 30 mini-marshmallows) that in turn predict the amount of product (10 s’mores), or vice versa.

 Stoichiometry may seem like a complicated word, but it’s a fairly straightforward concept when you apply it to chemical equations: the proportions expressed in a chemical equation (the coefficients) can be used to predict how much product will be produced from a given measure of reactants.

 Stoichiometry predicts the amount of product produced